btcpayserver/btcpayserver-docker/README.md

 Setting up the dependencies might be time consuming, this repository is meant to give working example of `docker-compose` file which will setup everything for you.

-The [Regtest](Regtest) `docker-compose` can be used for local testing.
+The [Test](Test) `docker-compose` are used for local testing.

-The [Production](Production) `docker-compose` is used for production environment.
-It is using NGinx as a reverse proxy and [Let's Encrypt and DockerGen](https://github.com/gilyes/docker-nginx-letsencrypt-sample) to automatically configured HTTPS.
+The [Production](Production) `docker-compose` are used for production environment.
+It adds NGinx as a reverse proxy and [Let's Encrypt and DockerGen](https://github.com/gilyes/docker-nginx-letsencrypt-sample) to automatically configure HTTPS.

 The production `docker-compose` is used under the hood to deploy an instance of BTCPay on Microsoft Azure in one click: